jonbrouse/docker-ice/README.md

 	        -Dice.s3AccessKeyId=<s3AccessKeyId>
 	        -Dice.s3SecretKey=<s3SecretKeyId>

  - Create the configuration file that will be mounted to the container: `cp ice/assets/sample.properties ice/assets/ice.properties`
- - Open the configuration file:  `vi ice/assets/ice.properties`
- - Configure your basic setup by updating the following:
+ - Open ice.properties and configure a basic setup by updating the following: `vi ice/assets/ice.properties`

 	    # S3 bucket name where the billing files are
 	    ice.billing_s3bucketname=